 There are many things you can do to prevent a hip fracture.
 One of the most important is to prevent osteoporosis.
 Bone thinning can happen to men or women.
 But it is more common in women.

 To keep your bones strong:

-- Get plenty of calcium and vitamin D. Dairy foods like milk, cheese, and yogurt have lots of calcium.
+Get plenty of calcium and vitamin D. Dairy foods like milk, cheese, and yogurt have lots of calcium.
 It's also in some vegetables like broccoli and kale.
-Vitamin D is in foods such as salmon, tuna, fortified milk, and soft margarine.
-If you want to take calcium or vitamin D supplements, ask your doctor how much you need.
+Vitamin D is in foods such as salmon, tuna, and fortified milk and soy beverages.
+Health Canada and Osteoporosis Canada recommend that Canadian adults take daily vitamin D supplements.footnote 1 Ask your doctor how much you need.

 You also need to be extra careful to prevent falls.
 Here are a few ways to make your home safer:

 Keep walkways clear of electrical cords and clutter.

 Be sure you have good lighting where you are walking.

 Put grab bars and non-slip mats in showers and tubs.